sanyambassi/ciphertrust-manager-mcp-server/MANUAL_TEST.md

-# Manual Test Guide: CipherTrust MCP Server
+# Manual Test Guide: CipherTrust MCP Server (STDIO)

-This guide will help you manually test your CipherTrust MCP Server to ensure it is working as expected.
+This guide will help you manually test your CipherTrust MCP Server, which communicates via JSON-RPC over stdin/stdout (not HTTP).

 ---